-BIG EAST institutions reside in nine of the nation's top-35 largest media markets, including New York, Chicago, Philadelphia, Washington, D.C., Tampa, Pittsburgh, Hartford, Milwaukee and Cincinnati.
-With its newest members, BIG EAST markets contain almost one-fourth of all television households in the United States.
+BIG EAST institutions reside in nine of the nation's 34 largest media markets, including New York, Chicago, Philadelphia, Washington, D.C., Tampa, Pittsburgh, Hartford, Milwaukee and Cincinnati.
+With its newest members, BIG EAST markets will contain almost one fourth of all television households in the U.S.

-Since opening its doors in 1979, the league's teams have won 25 national championships in six different sports and 124 BIG EAST student-athletes have won individual national titles.
+Since opening its doors in 1979, the league has seen its teams win 25 national championships in six different sports while 123 student-athletes from BIG EAST schools have won individual national titles.